 Trials boots need to be flexible enough to allow movement and a good feel for the bike, but still remain stiff enough to provide support.
 Trials boots also need a sole that can grip slippery obstacles and keep you from falling on your face during a pre-walk, but still allow your feet to move freely on the footpegs.
 The boots need to provide weather protection while allowing your foot to breathe; and finally - they need to look good and be durable.
 Fortunately, the trials boot manufacturers have managed to incorporate all these needs into today's crop of trials boots.

-Trials boots reviews: We all have opinions - whether it's Ford vs. Chevy, two stroke vs. four stroke, or Godzilla vs. King Kong, and opinions on trials boots are no exception so there is no easy answer to the 'which trials boot is best' question.
+Trials boots reviews: There's no easy answer to the 'which trials boot is best' question.
 People come in all shapes, sizes, and pocketbooks, and the only way to know if a trials boot is a good overall fit is to try it on.
 Online reviews are a great resource, but trials boots also double as excellent dual sport boots, and several stores actually market them as adventure boots.
 There's a big difference between riding a trials bike in the rain for short periods at a slow-paced meet and riding a dual sport bike on pavement for hours at 60 mph in the rain.
 If you're reading a trials boot review and it's from a dual sport rider saying the boots aren't waterproof, bear in mind that trials boots weren't designed to withstand all that high speed surface water pouring over the boots for hours on end.

 Prices: Trials boots aren't cheap so it pays to spend some time checking overall cost.
 The prices posted on this page were tallied from the current average price listed on several established motorsport e-tailers, and the prices seemed fairly consistent across the board.
 The wildcard (as always) is Amazon.
 The screenshot below shows the various prices for different sizes of the Gaerne Balance ProTech boot.
 Even within Amazon itself prices aren't always consistent, so it pays to check several of their search results.

 Shipping costs: Most stores offer free shipping on the initial purchase, but check to see who pays return shipping if the boots don't fit properly.
-Most trials boots are much lighter than motocross boots, but they're still somewhere between five and eight pounds so shipping costs can start to mount if you have to pay to ship the boots back to the store, and then pay to ship a replacement pair.
+Most trials boots are much lighter than motocross boots, but they're still fairly heavy so shipping costs can start to mount if you have to pay to ship the boots back to the store, and then pay to ship a replacement pair.

 Alpinestars Tech-T Trials Boots